MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     _The storage account's access keys_

-1. Return to the blade for the storage account and click **Blob service** to view a list of containers associated with this account.
+1. Return to the blade for the storage account and click **Blobs** to view a list of containers associated with this account.

     ![Viewing storage containers](images/view-containers.png)